levsero/test_embed/doc/api.md

 The method takes a locale string as an argument.
 For a list of supported locales and associated codes, see <https://support.zendesk.com/api/v2/rosetta/locales/public.json>.

-By default, the Zendesk Widget is displayed to the end user in a language that matches the browser header of their web browser.
+By default, the Web Widget is displayed to the end user in a language that matches the browser header of their web browser.
 If you want to force the Widget to be displayed in a specific language on your website, you can use `zE.setLocale()` to specify the language.

 The following example displays the widget in German: